jeremyrsellars/nodapter.net/README.md

 Installation
 ----------------------------

-From a Visual Studio Command Prompt, run:
+From a __Visual Studio Command Prompt__ (That's right, I suggest Visual C++ should be installed because it has header & lib files that you'll need), run:

 ```
 SET NODE_HOME=c:\node\v0.8.15